ingalls31/ingalls31/README.md

 ## 💫 About Me:
-### Hi 👋, I'm Tran Duc Huy - A developer from VietNam
+### Hi 👋, I'm Tran Duc Huy - A Software Developer from VietNam

 ## 🌐 Socials: